 Kotor is one of the most well-known tourist destinations in Montenegro.
 But where does one go to get the best view of Kotor and the beautiful Kotor Bay?
 Well, luckily for you, it’s pretty simple!
 You just need to take a little stroll up the Kotor City Walls and make your way to Kotor Fortress (aka St. John’s Fortress).

 What exactly does this stroll up the city walls entail, you ask?
-Well, let me give you a little more information and you can decide for yourself if it is worth it, or if you just want to live vicariously through these photos.
+Well, let me give you a little more information and you can decide for yourself if it is worth visiting, or if you just want to live vicariously through these photos.

 (Interested in more travel stories from Montenegro and beyond?
 Check out Brooke’s book, Home Flexible: Stories from Life as a Nomadic Traveling House Sitter.
 Available in print and ebook.)